sswietoniowski/learning-aspnetcore-webapi-7-asynchronous-code/README.md

 It is an abstraction that reduces complexity and aims to make the code, safe for the repository implementation, persistent-agnostic and testable.

 Inside a repository interface we won't need to use `async` and `await` keywords.
 We will use them in the repository implementation.
 All we have to do is to return a `Task` or `Task<T>` object from the repository interface.

+## WebSurge

+> WebSurge is a load testing tool for web applications.
+It is based on the `HttpClient` class and it is designed to be used in a CI/CD pipeline.